-We already know that Filipino has a lot of borrowed words from Spanish.
-And if you’re proficient in it, or if you’re just learning, you’ll be surprised with the underlying Spanish connections of the Filipino words you’re speaking every day.
+We already know that the Filipino language has a lot of borrowed words from Spanish.
+And if you speak the language, you’ll be surprised with the underlying Spanish connections of the Filipino words you’re speaking every day.

 The truth is, Spanish words are everywhere.
 Filipinos are just unaware that they are already speaking them, much less know their meanings.

-Here are some everyday Filipino words of Spanish origin — deep Spanish history and connections:
+Here are some everyday Filipino words of Spanish origin — with deep Spanish history and connections: